How do I get my Victims' Rights?

 We provide free trainings regarding victims' rights, trauma, suicide prevention, neurobiology of trauma, adverse childhood experiences, domestic violence, and child abuse.
 Many of the founders and advocates of Victims' Rights Arkansas are lived peer survivors who have experienced the journey through the court system.

-The following are some highlights of our decade plus work with the survivors/victims, policy makers, law enforcement, victim service provider agencies, community partners and the entire state of Arkansas! #weremember
+The following are some highlights of our decade plus work with the survivors/victims, policy makers, law enforcement, victim service provider agencies, community partners and the entire state of Arkansas!

 DOJ OVC Volunteer for Victims 2019